axonops/terraform-provider-axonops/docs/resources/servicenow_integration.md

 - `cluster_type` - The type of cluster (`cassandra`, `kafka`, or `dse`)
 - `cluster_name` - The name of the cluster
 - `name` - The name of the integration

-> **Note:** The `password` field is sensitive.
-After import, Terraform reads the value back from the AxonOps API and stores it in state.
-Treat the state file as a secret store accordingly.